IceSmash2/manangos-TipBot/README.md

-If you are a moderator of a subreddit, and would like to tipping to your sub, use the `subreddit` command.
+If you are a moderator of a subreddit, and would like to enable tipping to your sub, use the `subreddit` command.
 For example, to activate tipping on the r/Manangos subreddit, I send a PM to the bot saying: